stonecauldron/tile-mapper/report/paper.md

   due to the fact that they are the structures with the largest number of dependencies in the tiles that compose them.

-In @fig:firered-result the result is much worse though, there is a much larger number of incomplete structures and while the map looks believable locally, the transition between a forest environment and a city environment in the diagonal is problematic.
+In *FireRed* (@fig:firered-result) the result is much worse though, there is a much larger number of incomplete structures and while the map looks believable locally, the transition between a forest environment and a city environment in the diagonal is problematic.